scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 For frequentists, probability only has meaning in terms of **a limiting case of repeated measurements**.
 That is, if an astronomer measures the photon flux :math:`F` from a given non-variable star, then measures it again, then again, and so on, each time the result will be slightly different due to the statistical error of the measuring device.
 In the limit of many measurements, the *frequency* of any given value indicates the probability of measuring that value.
 For frequentists, **probabilities are fundamentally related to frequencies of events**.
 This means, for example, that in a strict frequentist view, it is meaningless to talk about the probability of the *true* flux of the star: the true flux is, by definition, a single fixed value, and to talk about an extended frequency distribution for a fixed value is nonsense.

 For Bayesians, the concept of probability is extended to cover **degrees of certainty about statements**.
 A Bayesian might claim to know the flux :math:`F` of a star with some probability :math:`P(F)`: that probability can certainly be estimated from frequencies in the limit of a large number of repeated experiments, but this is not fundamental.
 The probability is a statement of the researcher's knowledge of what the true flux is.
-For Bayesians, **probabilities are fundamentally related to their own, often subjective, knowledge about an event**.
+For Bayesians, **probabilities are fundamentally related to their own knowledge about an event**.
 This means, for example, that in a Bayesian view, we can meaningfully talk about the probability that the *true* flux of a star lies in a given range.
 That probability codifies our knowledge of the value based on prior information and available data.

 The surprising thing is that this arguably subtle difference in philosophy can lead, in practice, to vastly different approaches to the statistical analysis of data.
 Below we will explore a few examples chosen to illustrate the differences in approach, along with associated Python code to demonstrate the practical aspects of the frequentist and Bayesian approaches.

 A Simple Example: Photon Flux Measurements
 ------------------------------------------
-Here we will compare the frequentist and Bayesian approaches to the solution of an extremely simple problem.
+First we will compare the frequentist and Bayesian approaches to the solution of an extremely simple problem.
 Imagine that we point a telescope to the sky, and observe the light coming from a single star.
 For simplicity, we will assume that the star's true photon flux is constant with time, i.e. that is it has a fixed value :math:`F`; we will also ignore effects like sky background systematic errors.
 We will assume that a series of :math:`N` measurements are performed, where the :math:`i^{\rm th}` measurement reports the observed flux :math:`F_i` and error :math:`e_i`.
 The question is, given this set of measurements :math:`D = \{F_i,e_i\}`, what is our best estimate of the true flux :math:`F`? [#note_about_errors]_

 .. [#note_about_errors] We will make the reasonable assumption of normally-distributed measurement errors.
 In a Frequentist perspective, :math:`e_i` is the standard deviation of the results of the single measurement event in the limit of (imaginary) repetitions of *that event*.
-In the Bayesian perspective, :math:`e_i` describes the probability distribution which quantifies our knowledge of :math:`x` given :math:`x_i`.
+In the Bayesian perspective, :math:`e_i` describes the probability distribution which quantifies our knowledge of :math:`F` given the measured value :math:`F_i`.

 First we will use Python to generate some toy data to demonstrate the two approaches to the problem.
 We will draw 50 samples :math:`F_i` with a mean of 1000 (in arbitrary units) and a (known) error :math:`e_i`: